moccalotto/math/README.md

 // print the distance (in KM) between the points print $p1->distanceTo($p2).PHP_EOL;

-// print the distance (in KM) between the points print $p1->distanceTo($p2)->to(new Units\Length\Mile).PHP_EOL;
+// print the distance (in miles) between the points print $p1->distanceTo($p2)->to(new Units\Length\Mile).PHP_EOL;
 ```